Learn How Your School Can Leverage Hero Banners

 Drexel University is another great example of how interactive a header can be.
 With a design like this, there is no need for visitors to click through dispersed pages aimlessly.
 Users can be guided through their journey and audiences can explore with a greater purpose.
 The bold use of color contrast and photography appeals to their future student demographic.

-Headers do a lot of explaining for users.
+Headers can tell alot of information to users.
 When your audience visits your site they should be able to interpret what your institution stands for, they should be guided through a segmented journey, that enables them to envision themselves as a student at the school.

 OPIN partners with the leading higher education institutions, helping them break through the noise and create industry-leading designs.
 OPIN’s data-driven and user experience approach to design has played a key role in all of our work.